William-Fred/ReactNative-App/readme.txt

   },

 This is a school project where i am trying to create a photo and chatt app kind of.
-The application uses firebase/firebase auth and firestore for the data.
+The application uses firebase for handling data and authorization.